(revised 5-30-2023)

 Foundation scholarships are funded by the generosity of alumni and friends of ULM.
 These scholarships are awarded based upon a variety of criteria, including program of study, classification, college affiliation, and more.
 For a list of Foundation Scholarships available to Music Majors, visit https://ulm.academicworks.com/

-Music majors are required to complete a graded jury at the end of every semester of studio instruction.
+Music majors and minors are required to complete a graded jury at the end of every semester of studio instruction.
 The results of the jury will be used to determine the student’s final studio grade for the semester.
 The jury will cover the material studied during that semester.
-It is the student’s responsibility to sign up for a jury time, complete a jury information sheet, and present it to the faculty at the appointed jury time.
+It is the student’s responsibility to sign up for a jury time, complete a jury repertoire sheet, and present it to the faculty at the appointed jury time.
 More information on the content of juries for instrumental and vocal majors is contained in the sections of this handbook specific to those areas.

 Course Syllabi